raguay/MyNotes/Sermon. Many Members.md

          1. You can't honor the eye without honoring the whole body
       4. Different functions doesn't make them less useful or not a part
          1. An eye is different from the foot, but still apart of the body
-2. Christians are members of Chrit's body
+2. Christians are members of Christ's body
    1. There are many functions in the church
       1. leading others to Christ
       2. Helping with special events in the Church